motion-open-source/awesome-rubymotion/README.md

 * [Elevate](https://github.com/mattgreen/elevate) - Stop scattering your domain logic across your view controller.
 Consolidate it to a single conceptual unit with Elevate.
 * [RedPotion](https://github.com/infinitered/redpotion) - RedPotion combines RMQ, ProMotion, CDQ, AFMotion, and more for the perfect mix to develop in RubyMotion fast.
 * [motion-support](https://github.com/rubymotion/motion-support) - A port of ActiveSupport to RubyMotion

-#### ProMotion

-There are a lot of ProMotion libraries.
-Seperate Section.

 * [ProMotion](https://github.com/infinitered/ProMotion) - A full featured RubyMotion framework that makes iPhone development less like Objective-C and more like Ruby, designed to get up and running fast.
 * [ProMotion-XLForm](https://github.com/bmichotte/ProMotion-XLForm) - ProMotion-XLForm is a ProMotion plugin for XLForm
 * [ProMotion-form](https://github.com/infinitered/ProMotion-form) - ProMotion::FormScreen - forms the ProMotion way!